madetech/blog/posts/continuous_delivery_tools_revisited.md

 So while the landscape has changed in the last two years, the new features we have seen have made building that all-important pipeline ergonomic and no longer the proprietary domain of the Ops team.

-Also, the trade off between self-hosted and SaaS providers remains relatively unchanged.
+Also, the trade-off between self-hosted and SaaS providers remains relatively unchanged.
 Although perhaps self-hosted has become easier to provision and scale.

 The important take away is that continuous delivery is a key component in rapid and frequent software delivery.